 - EnviroLink.
 A non-profit organization that proves comprehensive and up-to-date environmental news and information.

 - Geology.com.
-With news, a dictionary and articles Geology.com provide news and information about geology and earth science.
+With news, a dictionary, and articles Geology.com provides news and information about geology and earth science.

 - Scitable.
 Nature Education provides a free science library and personal learning tool for students, teachers, researchers, and scientists.
 Scitable focuses on genetics and cell biology.

 - LearningScience.org.
 A free research and review website that shares newer and emerging tools to teach science.

 - Coursera.org.
 Coursera provides global access to various online courses from top universities and organizations.
 Each course contains videos, quizzes, and projects.

 - VideoLectures.net.
 An award-winning free and open access portal that provides educational video lectures from many fields of science.